backdrop-contrib/taxonomy_access/README.txt

 This module allows you to set access permissions for various taxonomy categories based on user role.

-There are permissions to VIEW, UPDATE, and DELETE nodes in each category, as well as permissions for whether a user can CREATE new nodes in a certain category or see the category LISTED.
+There are permissions to VIEW, UPDATE, and DELETE nodes in each category.
+Additionally, the ADD TAG permission control whether the user can add a taxonomy term to a node, and the VIEW TAG permission controls whether the user can see the taxonomy term listed on the node.

 -----------------------
 HELP PAGES
 -----------------------
-For more information about how to control access permissions with the Taxonomy Access Control module, see the module's help page at:
+For more information about how to control access permissions with the Taxonomy access control module (TAC), see the module's help page at:
-"Administer >> Help >> Taxonomy Access Control" (Drupal path: admin/help/taxonomy_access).
+"Administration >> Help >> Taxonomy access control" (admin/help/taxonomy_access).

 Also see the help pages at drupal.org: http://drupal.org/node/31601